Installing an electric vehicle charger at your home

 - Arranging appropriate insurance cover (for example, public liability insurance).

-You will need to submit an application form and confirm that the charger has already been installed.
-We will review the installation against our eligibility criteria and contact you with the outcome.
+If you’ve already installed an EV charger without permission, you’ll need to submit an alterations request form and let us know it has been installed.
+We’ll assess it against our eligibility criteria and contact you with the outcome.

 Our alterations process covers customer-led installations only.
-It does not include communal or PHG-funded EV charging infrastructure.
+It does not include communal or Platform funded EV charging infrastructure.

-Approval will remain valid for up to 6-months.
-In this time, we expect your install to be completed, and copies of the relevant certificates provided to us.
+In this time, we expect your EV charger installation to be completed and copies of the relevant certificates provided to us.